 1. Get organized.

-I don’t even try to get organized or prioritize until my physical space is organized (enough) for me to focus.
-Whether it’s my work desk, classroom, or home, this is always my first step, even if it means coming in early or staying up a bit later so I can hit the ground running the next day.
+I don’t even start prioritizing anything until my physical space is organized (enough) for me to focus.
+Whether it’s my work desk, classroom or home, this is always my first step, even if it means coming in early or staying up a bit later so I can hit the ground running the next day.
 An organized space helps your mind focus better, and the act of cleaning itself can help you process and relieve stress so you’re ready to start planning when you finish.
 For even more of a jumpstart, add upbeat music in your genre of choice!